Reviewer's Playbook for Agent-Authored Pull Requests¶

 - High agent-PR volume exceeds reviewer bandwidth — past roughly 400 lines per diff, sustained review degrades into surface scanning regardless of checklist quality (Atomic Robot).
 The framework assumes the reviewer can spend 10 focused minutes per PR; volume kills that assumption.

-- CRA-only review — when an automated Reviewer Code Assistant applies the checklist mechanically with no human at the keyboard, merge rates drop to about 45% vs ~68% for human-only review (CRA-Only Review and the Merge Rate Gap).
+- CRA-only review — when an automated Reviewer Code Assistant applies the checklist mechanically with no human at the keyboard, merge rates drop to about 45% versus about 68% for human-only review (CRA-Only Review and the Merge Rate Gap).
 The playbook is for humans.

 - Grep-only repositories — two steps (scan for duplicates, trace critical path) presume keyword and structural search.
 Without code intelligence, the reviewer faces the same retrieval ceiling Sourcegraph measured for agents (Sourcegraph).

 - Alert fatigue past the rubber-stamp threshold — two-thirds of surveyed developers bypass or delay security checks under pressure (CodeAnt).
-When the checklist becomes a comfort blanket producing approvals without genuine inspection, removing PRs from the queue (tiered routing, structural agent constraints, smaller scopes) yields more than refining the checklist.
+When the checklist produces approvals without genuine inspection instead of catching defects, removing PRs from the queue (tiered routing, structural agent constraints, smaller scopes) yields more than refining the checklist.

-AI coding agents optimize for syntactic correctness and surface plausibility — code that parses, passes type checks, and matches the pattern of training-data examples.
-They do not optimize for semantic correctness, architectural fit, or whether the result actually solves the problem (Atomic Robot).
-The inspection order is constructed around that asymmetry: each step targets a defect class the agent's optimization objective cannot catch on its own.
+AI coding agents optimize for syntactic correctness and surface plausibility: code that parses, passes type checks, and matches training-data patterns (Atomic Robot).
+Semantic correctness, architectural fit, and whether the result solves the problem are separate questions the agent has no mechanism to check.
+The inspection order targets that gap directly:

 Example¶